alexcr/jpex/README.md

 ## Strategy

 JPEX was built to support huge JSON files.
 Since rendering is the most expensive operation for a component that can draw a tree with thousands of nodes, this app uses **virtualized lists** to render only the nodes that are currently on screen.
 To achieve that, the JSON object is first parsed and converted to a flat list of nodes.
 Each list node contains enough information to allow the components to render them as a tree, including depth and collapsible state.
+It also stores an object that maps each path to its node index in the list, so as to reduce computation time when parsing huge JSON objects.

+This app was tested with JSON files with 50k objects (around 70MB of data).

 ## Stack